 - 25% of these tons were collected for recycling

-Consumer electronics including TVs and other video equipment, computers, assorted peripherals, audio equipment, and phones comprise approximately one to two percent of the municipal solid waste stream, as tracked in the Municipal Solid Waste Characterization Report, but they garner a great deal of interest for several reasons:
+Consumer electronics including TVs and other video equipment, computers, assorted peripherals, audio equipment, and phones comprise approximately one to two percent of the municipal solid waste stream, as tracked in the Advancing Sustainable Materials Management: Facts and Figures 2013, but they garner a great deal of interest for several reasons:

 - Rapid growth and change in this product sector leading to a growing number of products needing appropriate end-of-life management;

 - The intensive energy and diverse material inputs that go into manufacturing electronics represent a high degree of embodied energy and scarce resources;

 - The presence of substances of concern in some electronics that merits greater consideration for safe end-of-life management; and

 - The opportunities for resource recovery through improved collection and recycling.

 To better track the sales, use, storage, collection, and disposal of electronics, EPA conducted an analysis of select electronic products from residential and commercial/institutional users:

 The key findings of the analysis are summarized below.
 Detailed information on the analysis is provided in the report Electronics Waste Management in the United States Through 2009.

 Key Findings on the Management of Select Electronic Products in the US in 2009